A Cognac Shot To Forget Bad Memories: Corrective Unlearning for Graph Neural Networks: Introduction

 \section{Introduction}

 Graph Neural Networks (GNNs) are seeing widespread adoption across diverse domains, from recommender systems to drug discovery \citep{10.1145/3535101, ZHANG2022102327}.
-Recently, GNNs are being scaled to large training sets for graph foundation models \citep{maoposition}.
+Recently, GNNs have been scaled to large training sets for various graph foundation models \citep{maoposition, arun2025semmasemanticawareknowledge}.
 However, in these large-scale settings, it is prohibitively expensive to verify the integrity of every sample in the training data that can potentially affect desiderata like fairness \citep{konstantinov2022fairness}, robustness \citep{paleka2022law, gunnemann2022graph}, and accuracy \citep{sanyal2020benign}.

 Making the training process robust to minority populations \citep{gunnemann2022graph, jin2020graph} is challenging and can adversely affect fairness and accuracy \citep{sanyal2022unfair}.
 Consequently, model developers may want post-hoc ways to remove the adverse impact of manipulated training data if they observe problematic model behavior on specific distributions of test-time inputs.
 Such an approach follows the recent trend of using post-training interventions to ensure models behave in intended ways \citep{ouyang2022training}.
 Recently, \citet{goel2024corrective} formulated corrective unlearning as the challenge of removing adverse effects of manipulated data with access to only a representative subset for unlearning while being agnostic to the type of manipulations.
 We study this problem in the context of GNNs, which face unique challenges due to the graph structure.
 The traditional assumption of independent and identically distributed (\textit{i.i.d.}) samples does not hold for GNNs, as they use a message-passing mechanism that aggregates information from neighbors.
 This process makes GNNs vulnerable to adversarial perturbations, where modifying even a few nodes can propagate changes across large portions of the graph and result in widespread changes in model predictions \citep{bojchevski2019certifiable, 10.1145/3219819.3220078}.
 Consequently, for GNNs to effectively unlearn, they must remove the influence of manipulated entities on their neighbors.